cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_bafunso_blessing_final-project_park-to-palette.md

 community but also a possible base for exploring the art of natural dyeing.

-The LINK video highlights my exploration of Eisenhower Park the gathering of ingredients I hypothesize will be useful for natural dyeing.
+The video highlights my exploration of Eisenhower Park gathering ingredients I hypothesize will be useful for natural dyeing.
 With the usage of online flora databases like [<u>iNaturalist</u>](https://www.inaturalist.org/check_lists/1667806-Eisenhower-Park--Nassau-County--Check-List?iconic_taxon=47126) and [<u>PlantNet</u>](https://apps.apple.com/app/id600547573), I